timafefi/my_works/README.md

 # my_works
-Some programs that I have developed throughout my programming life
+Some programs that I have developed throughout my programming education

 Here is a description of how each program in this repository works: